- Fee assured

 Dr Raghuram has an enduring interest in teaching and has a Masters in Healthcare education from Bristol University.
 He is the Head of the Postgraduate School of Medicine in the Severn region and an Host and Chair of Examiners for the MRCP both in the UK and overseas.

-He is the Linacre Fellow at the Royal College of Physicians of London with responsibilities for the college tutors and associate college tutors in the country.
+He was the Linacre Fellow (2016-20) and is an elected councillor at the Royal College of Physicians of London

 Areas of interest